SteveDoyle2/pyNastran/docs/html_docs/index.rst

 files and provides a simplified interface to read/edit/write the various files.
 The software is compatible currently being used on Windows, Linux, and Mac.

-The **BDF reader/editor/writer** supports about 230 cards including coordinate systems.
+The **BDF reader/editor/writer** supports 278 cards including coordinate systems.
 Card objects have methods to access data such as Mass, Area, etc.
 The BDF writer writes a small field formatted file, but makes full use of the 8-character Nastran field.
 The OpenMDAO BDF parametrization syntax